-Brain cancer can refer to cancer that starts in the brain, or cancer that starts elsewhere in the body and eventually metastasizes (spreads) to the brain through the bloodstream.
-If a tumor originates in the brain tissue, it is known as a primary brain tumor; if it originates elsewhere in the body and spreads to the brain, it is known as a metastatic brain or spinal tumor.
+Brain or spinal cancer can refer to cancer that starts in the brain or spinal cord, or cancer that starts elsewhere in the body and eventually metastasizes (spreads) to the brain or spine through the bloodstream.
+If a tumor originates in the brain or spinal cord tissue, it is known as a primary brain tumor; if it originates elsewhere in the body and spreads to the brain, it is known as a metastatic brain or spinal tumor.
 The most common cancerous primary brain and spinal cord tumors are gliomas, and the most common glioma is called a glioblastoma.

 Metastatic tumors are much more common than primary tumors.
-Cancers of the lungs, breasts and kidneys are especially likely to metastasize to the brain.
-According to the American Association of Neurological Surgeons, approximately one out of every four cancer patients will eventually experience a brain metastasis.
+Cancers of the lungs, breasts and kidneys are especially likely to metastasize to the brain or spine.
+Approximately one out of every four cancer patients will eventually experience a brain or spinal metastasis.

-At Moffitt Cancer Center, we provide advanced, multispecialty treatment to patients with primary and metastatic brain cancers.
-Unlike other cancer centers, where brain cancer may be just one small area of focus, our specialized Neuro-Oncology Program focuses exclusively on the treatment of cancer that involves the brain, skull base and spine.
+At Moffitt Cancer Center, we provide advanced, multispecialty evaluation and treatment to patients with primary and metastatic brain and spinal cancers.
+Unlike other cancer centers, where brain and spinal cancer treatment may be just one small area of focus, our specialized Neuro-Oncology Program focuses exclusively on the treatment of cancer that involves the brain, skull base and spine.